grpc/grpc.io/content/en/blog/bazel-rules-protobuf.md

    libraries.

-3. Invoking protoc for you (on demand), smoothing out the idiosyncracies of different protoc plugins.
+3. Invoking protoc for you (on demand), smoothing out the idiosyncrasies of different protoc plugins.

 It works by passing one or more `proto_language` specifications to the `proto_compile` rule.
 A `proto_language` rule contains the metadata